Self Employed? You will need your SA302 to buy a home

 How can this affect my mortgage application?

 One piece of evidence you will need is a form called an “SA302”.
-Most lenders will require self-employed applicants to produce at least three recent SA302 forms.
+Most lenders will require a self-employed applicant to produce at least three recent SA302 forms.

 To receive your SA302 forms from HMRC, you will have had to have filled out your Self-Assessment tax return.
 If you are in the process of applying for a mortgage, then delaying in submitting your tax return may result in a delay in receiving the necessary documentation from HMRC.
 This could result in delays to your mortgage approval.